jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/kubernetes-environment.md

 }
 ```

-Then in root of test folder, must be run:
+Then in the root of test folder, must run:
 ```shell
 $ terraform init
 Initializing modules...